 You must take corrective action.

-Adverse test results are when you are notified by the lab or by the Perth District Health Unit that “TC” (Total Coliforms) and/or “EC” (E. coli) or other parameters were found in a water sample taken from your Small Drinking Water System.
+Adverse test results are when you are notified by the lab or by the Perth District Health Unit that Total Coliforms (TC) and, or E. coli (EC) or other parameters were found in a water sample taken from your Small Drinking Water System.

-After you receive an adverse test result, follow these steps – they are required by law (Under O Reg 319/08, sections 9 and 26 to 36):
+After you receive an adverse test result, follow these steps – they are required by law (Under Ontario Regulation 319/08, sections nine and 26 to 36):